sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     cf login
     ```

-4. When prompted, enter your user credentials – the email and password you have used to register your trial or productive SAP BTP account.
+4. When prompted, enter your user credentials.
+These are the email and password you have used to register your trial or productive SAP BTP account.

     > **IMPORTANT**: If the authentication fails, even though you've entered correct credentials, try [logging in via single sign-on] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/e1009b4aa486462a8951c4d499ce6d4c.html?version=Cloud).